 Generously flavor the pickles

 Part of the reason these pickles are so addicting is the depth of flavor.
 First we infuse the pickling brine by simmering it with pickling spices, making a pickle tea of sorts.
+If you pickle a lot of vegetables, you may want mix your own homemade pickling spice.

 Then we will add extra dill and mustard seeds, crushed garlic, and red pepper flakes to the jars with the cucumbers give them lots of flavor.
 Bay leaves add flavor and tannins to help keep the pickles crisp.